Dev-Thought/nx-plugins/README.md

 | static hosting | :white_check_mark: | :white_check_mark: | :white_check_mark: (only with custom domain) |            yes             |             yes             |
 | cdn            | :white_check_mark: | :white_check_mark: |              :white_check_mark:              |             no             |             yes             |
 | custom domain  |     :calendar:     |     :calendar:     |              :white_check_mark:              |        no (GCP yes)        |             no              |

+Custom domains need some manual configuration step.
+You need to verify them for the providers.

+#### Azure custom domain setup

+To verify your custom domain you need to create a CNAME record in your DNS settings.
+You can read about more about it [here](https://docs.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain#map-the-permanent-custom-domain).
+Azure only allows a set of characters.
+So the `.` in your custom domain name will be replaced with a `-`.
+If your custom domain is `www.example.com` then your cdn name will be `www-example-com.azureedge.net`.

+#### GCP custom domain setup

+Google makes it really easy.
+You can use the [google webmaster](https://www.google.com/webmasters/verification/home).

 ### Angular Universal Application